yrfin/LibClassicBot/README.md

 schoolwork.
 However, I decided that I might as well release the source code of the bot as it currently stands.

-Some cool technical things about Craft.Net that are already implemented:
+Some things about LibClassicBot that are already implemented:

 * **Plugins:** *Plugins are designed to be easy to implement, although at the moment they can only be added internally.
 I intend to add the ability to load .dll plugins later.*